fntneves/laravel-transactional-events/README.md

 Even if you are using queues, they will still work smothly because this package does not change the core behavior of the event dispatcher.
 They will be enqueued as soon as the active transaction succeeds.
 Otherwise, they will be discarded.

 **Reminder:** Events are considered transactional when they are dispatched within transactions.
-When an event is dispatched out of transactions, they bypass the transactional layer.
+When an event is dispatched out of transactions, it bypasses the transactional layer.

 ## Configuration